johannal/SolarSystem/CustomInstrumentsDemo.md

-Some great new features this year for analyzing your apps performance.
+We've got some great new features for analyzing your apps performance.
 Let me show you.

-I'm working on my Solar System exploration.
+I'm working on my Solar System exploration app here.
 When it first launches, I've noticed some stutters as it's fetching planet data.
 Let me press Command-R to fetch the data again so you can see that stutter.

 I'm going to add some logging and signposts to see if I can figure out whats going on.